CanningRoad/canningroad.github.io/index.md

  3. To encourage, support and **build one another up** in love.
  4. To usher in the values of Jesus' kingdom in **freedom, forgiveness, and restoration** in High Park and Southport.

+## Sunday Sermons Podcast

+Our Sunday morning teaching is now available to listen back via the [Sunday Sermons at Canning Road Podcast](https://rss.com/podcasts/sunday-sermons-at-canning-road/).
+Search for "Canning Road" wherever you get your podcasts (Apple, Spotify, Amazon Music).

 ## Recent Posts

 <div class="w-100 pv2 flex-l flex-wrap items-center-l">